Q: Who should join crew to be a coxswain?

-A: Everyone thinks the coxswain sits in the stern and constantly says “row,” or “stroke.”
+A: The stupid stereotype of the coxswain is to sit in the stern saying “stroke, stroke, stroke”.
 Wrong!
 The job of a coxswain is far more complex.
 They drive the boat, keeping the crew safe and giving them a great chance to win.
-Coxswains encourage and focus the crew, making sure rowers work together.
-Coxswains direct the crew on land in moving boats and in most other activities.
-They are also coaches, correcting the rowing technique of their crew in practices and at races to help them get better with every stroke.
+Coxswains encourage and focus the rowers, making sure they work together.
+They direct the crew on land in moving boats and in other activities.
+They often function as coaches, correcting the technique of their rowers in practices and during races to help them get better with every stroke.
+Coxswains react to the changing situations on the water and adjust their strategy accordingly.
 When a boat is ready to work, the coxswain’s in charge.

 Q: What makes for a good coxswain?

-A: Coxswains are light.
-They must be light so their rowers don’t pull excess weight around the river.
-Coxswains are leaders.
-They have the motivation, confidence, and commitment to make their crews work hard and focus on rowing well in any circumstance.
-Coxswains are smart and focused.
+A: Coxswains are leaders.
+They have the motivation, confidence, and commitment to make their crews work hard and focus well in any circumstance.
+Coxswains are smart.
 You can’t coach the technique or drive a great race if you don’t understand how it’s done.
-Some workouts/drills are complex.
-Coxswains run those drills so the coach doesn’t have to.
-And coxswains are athletes.
-Athletes respect athletes, so coxswains at Granby must earn the respect of their rowers by being athletes themselves.
+Coxswains are organized.
+They should be capable of running the entire training session as if the coach isn’t there.
+Coxswains are communicators.
+Their instructions must be voiced well (sometimes loudly), and they must have equal ability to listen.
+Coxswains are athletes.
+Athletes respect athletes; coxswains must earn the respect of their rowers by being athletes themselves.

-A: Of course, you can do both.
+A: Of course they do.
+Granby Crew has had many students who did both, including several state champions.
 The jobs are not mutually exclusive.
-Granby Crew has had a long line of students who did both, including several state champions.
-If you’re good at a job, then we’ll let you do it.
 In fact, doing both jobs helps you understand what is required of both positions.
 Every coxswain should row, and understand how to move boats.